Nintendo-png/Nintendo-png/README.md

 ## 👋 Introduction
 ![status](https://img.shields.io/badge/status-up-brightgreen)

-My name is Succulent64 (No real name for you), and I make websites with PHP n stuff.
+What's up!
+My name is NitroDevKit and I like messing around with technology.

+Pretty much all you need to know.